not-magic/Open309/README.md

 The body is in 3 parts to minimize what needs to be printed while tweaking things, as well as make it print with minimal supports:

-## Collard - Controls the throw and shape of the throw
+## Collard
 ![Collar](./images/collar.png)

-This works as a replacement for the stock NEW Helpme collar.
-This part optional, you can use the original collar.
-This is only if you wish to change the shape or throw.
+Works as a replacement for the stock NEW Helpme collar.
+This part is optional, you can use the original collar, and is only if you wish to change the shape or throw angle.
+There are round, square and a few squircle shapes.

-## Body - The middle part that holds the grommet
+## Body
 ![Body](./images/body.png)

+The middle part that holds the grommet

 ## Switch Plate
 ![Collar](./images/switch_plate.png)

 This holds the switches and controls their spacing

 # Printing